NirukshaSandeepa/RPAL-Interpreter/README.md

 # RPAL Interpreter

 This repository contains an implementation of a RPAL Interpreter, which includes a lexical analyzer, parser, abstract syntax tree (AST) generation, conversion to Standardized Tree (ST), and a CSE machine.
-The RPAL language is defined by lexical rules and grammar detailed in `RPAL_Lex.pdf` and `RPAL_Grammar.pdf` respectively.
+It is defined by lexical rules and grammar detailed in `RPAL_Lex.pdf` and `RPAL_Grammar.pdf` under `docs` respectively.

 ## Usage